-If you want more innovation and courage on your team, start with hiring the right people.
-In this article, we share how to interview for the right mix and competencies.
+If you want more innovation and courage on your team, start with hiring people with the courage to innovate.
+In this article, we share how to interview for the right mix and leadership competencies.
 And, provide sample interview questions to get you started.

 Interviewing For Courage and Innovation?
 Avoid These Common Mistakes